Measuring Common-Mode Current: Why Coax Is Easy and Open-Wire Is Hard

 - Run the link normally with proper termination.

-- Clamp both conductors in the same direction about 5–10 cm from the device.
+- Clamp both conductors in the same direction about 5–10 cm from the device under test.

-- Measure with a 50 Ω analyzer, apply the Zt(f) curve.
+- Measure with a 50 Ω analyzer or EMI receiver.

-- Change one variable at a time and log Δ CM current vs frequency.
+- Change one variable at a time and log the change in common-mode current versus frequency.

-- Clamp closure: Fully close the jaw; even small gaps hurt accuracy.
+- Clamp closure: fully close the jaw.
+Even small gaps can hurt repeatability and accuracy.

-- Probe saturation: High LF currents can flatten readings — use lower-sensitivity probe or keep LF current path outside.
+- Probe saturation: high LF current can flatten or distort readings.
+Use a lower-sensitivity probe or keep unwanted LF current outside the aperture.

 Rule-of-Thumb Targets

-Henry Ott suggests keeping cable CM currents below a few µA for Class B radiated emission goals — a helpful benchmark for pre-compliance troubleshooting.
+Henry Ott suggests keeping cable common-mode currents below a few µA for Class B radiated-emission goals.
+That is a useful benchmark for pre-compliance troubleshooting, especially when trying to identify cables that are likely to radiate.

 References